-Sydenham Hill Wood is a part of the ancient Great North Wood which once stretched across south London.
-The remaining woodland is now crisscrossed by trails covered in soft, dappled light.
-It’s home to more than 200 species of trees and plants as well as stag beetles, green woodpeckers, and the rare silver-washed fritillary.
+Sydenham Hill Wood is one of the largest remaining parts of the ancient Great North Wood which once stretched across South London.
+This beautiful area of woodland is crisscrossed by trails covered in soft, dappled light.
+It’s home to more than 200 species of trees and plants as well as a host of birdlife including green woodpeckers, jays, great spotted woodpeckers, and ring necked parakeets.
+Old fallen trees and stumps provide a home to the elusive stag beetle, and the open glades welcome rare butterflies such as the silver-washed fritillary.
 The woodland is managed by the London Wildlife Trust who host volunteer and educational days on-site.
 Information can be found on their website or on bulletin boards in the woodland itself.
-Sydenham Hill is free to access and can be reached by foot or by bike from other green spaces in South London along the Green Chain Walk.
-If you have the time you can walk along the chain for 50 miles!
-Alternatively, you can get there by numerous bus routes or overground trains to Sydenham Hill or Forest Hill.
+You can read more about the fascinating history of Sydenham Hill and the wider Great North Wood in The Wood that Built London.

-Average rating: 3.6 (good)
+Average rating: 3.2 (good)

 Typical activities: bird watching, walking

 Number of reports: 13

 Wildlife in Sydenham Hill Wood

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 stag beetle – 0% of WildSide users (0/13) reported sightings

 Stag beetles get their name because the male’s jaws look like the antlers of a stag.
 They use these jaws to fight for a mate just like stags during a rut.
 Stag beetles are Britain’s largest (and rarest) land beetle and can grow up to 8 cm long.
 They can be quite hard to see because, although they can live for up to 7 years, much of that life is spent in the ground or in rotting piles of wood.